iamsirmike/creditscore/README.md

 # CreditscoreModel
 This is a Bootstrap and JavaScript project for calculating creditscore.
 The creditscore is calculated based on users input, the idea of the creditscore is to let funding partners and lenders make desicion as to whether to give out loans to borrowers or not.
+The projects gives funding partners and lenders "Credit Score" "Risk Class" and "Risk decision"